Changle railway station (Shandong)

 Changle railway station (昌乐站 (昌樂站, Chānglè zhàn)) is a railway station in Changle County, a part of Weifang City, Shandong.
 It is on the Qingdao–Jinan passenger railway and the Qingdao–Jinan railway.

 History

 The station was built in 1903.
 In April 2005, the station was closed to allow for construction work along the line.
 It reopened on 10 October 2010.

 Service

-Though a large number of regular passenger trains go through Changle County, there are only a few CRH trains (headed D or G) stop at this station.
-Currently, passengers can reach Beijing South, Qingdao North/Qingdao, Rongcheng (in Weihai), Jinan/Jinan West from here.
+Though a large number of regular passenger trains go through Changle County, there are only a few CRH trains (headed D or G) that stop at this station.
+Currently, passengers can reach Beijing South, Qingdao North/Qingdao, Rongcheng (in Weihai), and Jinan/Jinan West from here.